-The main reason for this is because of the differences in gut flora between felines and humans.
+The main reason for this is the differences in gut flora between felines and humans.

-Giving your cat human probiotics can worsen the exact symptoms that probiotics are meant to relieve, like diarrhoea and constipation.
+Giving your cat human probiotics can worsen the exact symptoms that probiotics are meant to relieve, like diarrhea and constipation.

 How We Chose the Best Probiotics

 Several criteria were used to determine the best probiotics for cats.
 These include:

 An obvious way to gauge how any probiotic is by studying whether or not it actually works.

 There are two parts to this criteria; the viability of the actual strain of bacteria included in the probiotic and the effectiveness of the brand-specific additives included in the probiotic (these may include vitamins, minerals, and flavors).